phetsims/phet-info/doc/typescript-quick-start.md

 1. Clone missing repos by running `perennial/bin/clone-missing-repos.sh`.
 This ensures that you have everything.
 2. Pull all repos by running `perennial/bin/pull-all.sh`.
 This ensures that you have the latest version of everything.
 3. `npm install` in chipper.
 This ensures that you have the TypeScript compiler, which is called `tsc`
+4. Add an alias like this to your terminal `alias tsc='node /my-path-to/chipper/node_modules/typescript/bin/tsc'`
-4. Mark chipper/dist/ as excluded from your IDE.
+5. Mark chipper/dist/ as excluded from your IDE.
 You can create that directory eagerly now, or wait until chipper/dist/ is created by a compilation step below.
 Compiled code will be written to chipper/dist/.
-5. Update your IDE to use the code style file from `phet-info/ide/idea/phet-idea-codestyle.xml`.
+6. Update your IDE to use the code style file from `phet-info/ide/idea/phet-idea-codestyle.xml`.
 You may need to re-import the xml file so that your IDE picks up any changes related to TypeScript.
 Your IDE may not stay in sync with what is checked into phet-info.
-6. Turn on TypeScript support in WebStorm: Preferences > Languages & Frameworks > TypeScript.
+7. Turn on TypeScript support in WebStorm: Preferences > Languages & Frameworks > TypeScript.
 Make sure you are using your system's absolute path for `chipper/node_modules/typescript`, turn on "TypeScript language service" and "Show project errors".
 Turn off "Recompile on changes".
-7. Sublime also has an officially-supported plugin.
+8. Sublime also has an officially-supported plugin.

 ### Converting a Repo to TypeScript